rtyler/brokenco.de/_posts/2014-11-02-javaone-jruby-demos.md

 from the Groovy, Clojure and Scala communities, and me representing JRuby of course.

-THe session consists of two segments, historically with one focusing on the capabilities of the language itself and the second segment focusing on the community built around the scripting language.
+The session consists of two segments, historically with one focusing on the capabilities of the language itself and the second segment focusing on the community built around the scripting language.